WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 7: Status indicator

-There is one last problem with our form: there is no visual feedback.
+There is one last problem with our form: no visual feedback.
 We can’t be quite sure whether the *Save* button worked until either the form disappears or an error message shows.

-We're going to clear it up and communicate two states to the user: _Saving_, and _No changes detected_.
+We're going to clear it up and communicate two states to the user: _Saving_ and _No changes detected_.
 The relevant selectors are `isSavingEntityRecord` and `hasEditsForEntityRecord`.
-Unlike `getEntityRecord`, they never issue any HTTP requests, but only return the information about the current entity record state.
+Unlike `getEntityRecord`, they never issue any HTTP requests but only return the current entity record state.

 Let's use them in `EditPageForm`: